 “Let the young blood play again like I once did.
 Stop changing it and let it alone.”

-One year after buying the home, The Broaddus’ filed a civil suit against the former owners of the home who sold it to them, for “knowingly and willfully” failing to disclose the home’s history.
+One year after buying the home, The Broaddus’ filed a civil suit against the former owners of the home who sold it to them for “knowingly and wilfully” failing to disclose the home’s history.

 In the suit, the Broaddus’ attorney, Lee Levitt, wrote that the couple “have been consumed daily by stress, anxiety and fear regarding what ‘The Watcher’ will do.”
 The couple said they would have never bought the house had they known about the Watcher.
 They claim the former owners had received a letter from the Watcher but never disclosed it.
 That family, The Woods, are counter-suing, stating that the letter they received was non-threatening and they are now being defamed by the Broaddus’.

-“Our police department conducted an exhaustive investigation based on the factual circumstances and evidence available,” Police said.
-“Although it would not be appropriate to discuss the details of the investigation.
-We have spoken with the Union County Prosecutor’s Office to make sure no stone is left unturned.”
+“Our police department conducted an exhaustive investigation based on the factual circumstances and evidence available,” the Police said.
+“Although it would not be appropriate to discuss the details of the investigation, we have spoken with the Union County Prosecutor’s Office to make sure no stone is left unturned.”

 In October 2017, the owner’s once against put the home up for sale, listing it at $1.1 million.
 A significant drop from what they purchased it for just 3 years earlier, and making it the third time they’ve tried to unload the property.

 You can see the Zillow listing here.
-It is still available!
+It is still available as of writing this!

-What do you think guys – would you live here?!
+What do you think guys – would you live in The Watcher house?!